taturou/mattermost-docker/README.md

    no password as `./volumes/cert/key-no-password.pem`.
 If you don't have them you may generate a self-signed SSL certificate.

+   You may create the key by using `./volumes/cert/create_key.sh`.

 3. Build and run mattermost

     docker-compose up -d